-Accord’s national Phosphorus Standard for phosphorus content and labelling of household laundry detergents has formed part of the laundry industry’s contribution to protecting Australia’s precious waterways since 1994.
+Accord’s national Phosphorus Standard establishes sector-wide benchmarks for phosphorus content in household laundry detergents.
+It has formed part of the laundry industry’s contribution to protecting Australia’s precious waterways since 1994.

 Phosphorus is an essential plant nutrient.
 However, it can contribute to eutrophication if it becomes overabundant in aquatic environments, particularly inland waterways.
 Eutrophication is a process whereby a combination of conditions – nutrient availability, light, warm water temperature, low flow rate and turbidity – can trigger increased aquatic plant growth.
 The result can be blue-green algae blooms, which can negatively impact other aquatic life and the waterway’s ecosystem.